Skip to main content

 Retroactive Flagging

 Traditional compliance systems operate on a pass/fail basis at the time of a transaction.
-Bermuda goes further with retroactive flagging — the ability to identify and flag transactions after they have already been processed, based on new intelligence.
+Bermuda goes further with retroactive flagging: a deposit that was accepted earlier can still be constrained later if the depositor address is subsequently flagged.

 How It Works